Frequently Asked Questions

-Can someone working for the government (e.g. civil service, police or armed forces) take the course?
+Can someone working for the government (e.g. civil service or armed forces) take the course?

-Yes, those working for the government will find this course gives them new perspectives, frameworks and skills to perform their duties better.
+Yes, those working for the government will find that this programme gives them new perspectives, frameworks and skills to perform their duties better.

 Can politicians and/or aspiring politicians take the course?